hicodeswarsaw/laser-harp/README.md

 <b> Buildin the circuit </b>

 This is an easy circuit to assemble using a solderless breadboard.
-Hook up the resistors, photoresistors and piezo speaker as shown in the illustration below, using jumper wires to connect each sensor circuit to the analog inputs on your Arduino.
+Hook up the resistors, photoresistors and piezo speaker as shown in the illustration in folder (circuit.png) , using jumper wires to connect each sensor circuit to the analog inputs on your Arduino.

 <b> Programming the Arduino </b>